Wandin North

 What is the weighted average housing cost based on tenure mix in the suburb of Wandin North?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,188.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,188.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,950/month, and renters paying $1,593/month.

 How affordable is housing in the suburb of Wandin North relative to local incomes?